python-poetry/poetry/docs/contributing.md

 ### Reporting bugs

 This section guides you through submitting a bug report for Poetry.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.
+Following these guidelines helps maintainers and the community understands your report, reproduces the behavior, and finds related reports.

 #### Before submitting a bug report